Getting Started with Managed Phishing Response

 10. Click Add Action, then scroll down and select Send Email.

-11. Add your email details for sending feedback to users, using interpolation variables.
+11. Add your email details for sending feedback to users using supported interpolation variables.
 For example:

 12. Click the Template dropdown and select Custom Freeform Email with Markdown rendered into HTML.

-13. Add a custom message using interpolation variables.
+13. Add a custom message using supported interpolation variables.
 For example:

-14. Check the Send via custom SMTP relay / server (advanced) option.
-This ensures the email comes from your own server and not Red Canary.
+14. Enable Send via custom SMTP relay / server (advanced) to ensure the email comes from your own server and not Red Canary.

-16. Check the Require Approval option if you want someone on your team approve sending the email notification to the user.
+16. (Optional) Enable Require Approval if you want someone on your team to approve sending the email notification to the user.

 17. Click Save.